-All new employees around the world are subject to an industry standard background check.
+All new employees are subject to an industry-standard background check.
 GoodData has established three levels of security clearance.
-The highest level, which has the most demanding background check requirements and which has to be regularly renewed, is mandatory for all key security-related roles as well as for personnel with the highest level of administrative access to the GoodData Cloud and critical internal systems.
+The highest level, which has the most demanding background check requirements and must be regularly renewed every three years, is mandatory for all key security-related roles and for personnel with the highest level of administrative access to the GoodData Cloud and critical internal systems.

-Contractual agreements include confidentiality clauses as well as the responsibilities for information security and ensure that the relevant employee responsibilities (including the non-disclosure clauses) remain valid after job termination.
-During onboarding and on an annual basis, employees familiarize themselves with company Code of Conduct which includes ethical behavior standards, employee compliance requirements, guidance for safeguarding intellectual property and maintaining confidentiality, as well as reporting of violations and whistleblowing.
+Contractual agreements include confidentiality clauses and information security responsibilities, ensuring that the relevant employee responsibilities (including the non-disclosure clauses) remain valid after job termination.
+To mitigate the risks, we also rotate all relevant technical shared credentials as part of the employee termination process.

+During onboarding and annually, employees familiarize themselves with the company's Code of Conduct.
+This includes ethical behavior standards, employee compliance requirements, guidance for safeguarding intellectual property and maintaining confidentiality, and reporting of violations and whistleblowing.